tsabitasalsabilah/tsabitasalsabilah/README.md

 ![gambar1](https://github.com/Geofisika-UGM/dasar-dasar-git-tsabitasalsabilah/blob/40caf7e54b32c943ad1b08116b8771d6ac46bd35/Bryce-Milky-Way-HDR-b.jpg)

-<h3 align="center">I’m currently learning in Geophysics of Universitas Gadjah Mada batch 2021.
+<h3 align="center">I’m currently learning in Geophysics of Universitas Gadjah Mada.
 I'm interested to learning new things to upgrade my knowledge and skills.
 I've life motto "Do the best and let God do the rest" that very motivated myself to always do my best effort in working.</h3>
 **Glimpse of me**

 - 🔭 I’m currently learning on **Universitas Gadjah Mada**